graphery/graphane/src/web-component/README.md

 # Base class for Graphane web components

-This is the base class for all components of Graphery.
+This is the base class for all components of Graphane.
 This class, and some utilities that includes, allow you to define *Web Components* simplified, hiding some complexities of the construction of this kind of component and to make easier and more efficient the development of new components.